 You’ve had enough with your job and are two steps from walking out and never coming back!
-Besides, you always wanted to ‘be your own boss’ and this might be the step you needed to get those entrepreneurial juices flowing … right?
+Besides, you always wanted to ‘be your own boss’ and this might be the step you need to get those entrepreneurial juices flowing, right?

-You’ve given careful thought and planning for the change.
+1. Have you given careful thought to and planned for the change?

 - Why do you want to change jobs?

-- What are the risks to quitting and starting a new job?
+- What are the risks when quitting and starting a new job?

 - Would you do your dream job for free?

 So how much time should you spend thinking through the consequences of quitting your job to pursue your passion?
-It depends, but I would recommend taking a few months to a year before you quit.
-If you’re still passionate about the change after 6 months to a year, you’re on your way to making a well thought out decision.
+It depends, but I would recommend taking a few months to a year thinking about the consequences to your budget before you quit.
+If you’re still passionate about the change after six months to a year, you’re on your way to making an informed decision.

-You’ve talked to someone else already doing it.
+3. Have you talked to someone else already doing it?

 I think that one of the best ways to learn is through others’ mistakes and successes.
 Sure, trial and error are inevitable parts of being an entrepreneur, but there’s wisdom in seeking council from someone who has already done what you’re trying to do.